openpermissions/onboarding-srv/documents/apiary/api.md

 HOST: https://on-stage.copyrighthub.org

 # Open Permissions Platform Onboarding Service
-The Onboarding Service is a simple service used to onboard data to the Hub.
+The Onboarding Service is a simple service used to upload data to a repository within the Hub.

 ## Standard error output
 On endpoint failure there is a standard way to report errors.